cavidparker/convert-TFLite-for-android-/README.md

 --allow_custom_ops

-# How do we know which one is QUANTIZED and which one is floating :
+# How do we know which one is QUANTIZED and which one is floating ? :

+check your .pbtxt file for the QUANTIZED : graph_rewriter {
+  quantization {
+    delay: 1000
+    weight_bits: 8
+    activation_bits: 8
+  }
+}